Jyotisaini-2001/to-do-App/README.md

 6. npm start

  ## Functionalites of the app:
--  We can add new tasks.
+-  We can add tasks.
 The task will be added in the pending state initially.
 -  Users can edit and delete tasks by clicking on the three dots.
 -  In the edit functionality, users can edit the priority and status of tasks only.
 -  Users can delete tasks by clicking on the delete option.
 -  Tasks can be filtered based on assignee name and date.
 -  There are three states for tasks: Pending, In Progress, and Completed.
+-  User can change task state when ever one stage of task is done.

 ## Used:
 - Redux is used to manage the application's state, including storing the tasks and updating the state when adding or removing tasks.